 What are care options for symptoms that might indicate a heart problem?

-When individuals have several of the symptoms listed above, or some of the alarming ones like chest pain, palpitations or fainting, then a visit with a doctor is needed.
-The doctor can perform exams to determine if there is a problem with the heart and then suggest the appropriate medical care.
+When individuals have several of the symptoms listed above, or some of the alarming ones like chest pain, palpitations or fainting, then a visit to a doctor is needed.
+If your doctor suspects that your child is experiencing symptoms of a heart problem he/she can perform a variety of tests to determine whether there is a problem with the heart, diagnose what the problem is, and then suggest the appropriate medical care.

 Congratulations to Heart Program physicians, Leo Lopez & Kristine Guleserian, on hosting the International Society for Nomenclature of Paediatric and Congenital Heart Disease's Annual Meeting.